DE1-Engineering-Mathematics/module-resources/notes/17-optimisation.md

 <br><br>
 Essentially, we have just performed the first step of an iterative method: Starting from some arbitrary initial point, evaluate the Jacobian, move in the opposite direction to it to a new point and then evaluate the Jacobian again, and then repeat until some convergence criteria are met.
 It important to notice that the negative Jacobians shown in the contour plot do not point directly at the minimum (otherwise finding the solution would be easy!), but instead point in the steepest direction "downhill" locally.
 Also consider that although the black point doesn't appear to have a Jacobian arrow, this is simply because the local value of the partial derivative are tiny as it is close to the minimum. <br><br>

 The difficulty comes in deciding *how far* to move in each step and when to stop.
 If you take big steps, you will move quickly down hill, but you might jump over minima and never ``converge'' to an acceptable solution; equally, if you take small steps, the system will converge very slowly as you make so little progress each time and it still might be a local minimum.
 To work out when to stop, you will need to choose some criteria, for example, picking a threshold value of $S$ or the partial derivatives that you feel is acceptable, and then checking regularly while iterating.
-Also, picking a good starting point can be very important, as, in the case of the normal distribution<br><br>
+Also, picking a good starting point can be very important, as, in the case of the normal distribution.<br><br>

 Imagine if our initial guess was $\mu=-100$ and $\sigma=0.1$.
 This would mean that the region overlapping with the data is essentially a flat line at $f(x)\approx 0$, so the local gradients would be small as increasing or decreasing $\mu$ would only result is small changes in $S$.
 There are essentially two ways of dealing with this: The first is that you have *some* idea what your data's like and pick sensible values (i.e. correct order of magnitude at least!); the second approach is to run the fitting algorithm many times, start from a wide range of initial guesses. <br><br>